Frequently asked questions

 We aim to announce winners by the end July.

 Winners will be announced on our website.
-We also send an email out to everyone who has either entered or subscribed.
+We also send an email out to everyone who has either subscribed.
 Winners will also be contacted directly to receive their prize.

 We have a pool of judges that we regularly call upon.
 We also like to add new ones.
-We aim to have about three for the Book Award - this is so that we can offer a range of expertise and interests.
+We usually have two for the Book Award.
 However, previous judges that are not necessarily listed as a judge for one specific year are often still called upon as readers.
-So you can be assured that if your category is not represented by the named judges your work will be read by someone with an interest in your area.
-An example of this is poet Jeff Phelps, who in 2014 was not a judge but has helped with the reading and selecting process.
+So you can be sure that if your category is not represented by the named judges your work will be read by someone with an interest in your area.
+An example of this is poet Jeff Phelps, who in 2014 was not a judge but helped with the reading and selecting process.
 In fact, poetry was our first prize winner for 2014.

 We do not accept unpublished books for the Book Award.